dinikai/HALAL-GEIM-2/README.md

-# SEVA!!!!!!!!
-DO.
-NOT.
-MERGE.
-WITH.
-MASTER.
-ladno mne poher ya mergy. potom udaly. --dinikai

 # HALAL-GEIM-2
-Stupid game by dinikai and Shashlik
+Stupid android game by dinikai and Shashlik

 # How to play
 Please dont play!!